christo/kick-assembler-acbg/development.md

 * insights: missing include files
 * insights: byte and cycle count info (UI must be good and not annoying like vscode)
 * generally, all features of sublime plugin (anectodally identified as "best")
-* download all old versions of KickAss.jar (search github) and set up a jig to automatically verify which versions a given project can build with (as a way of locating suitable test source)
+* Set up a jig to automatically verify which versions of KickAss.jar a given project can build with (as a way of locating suitable test source) see also parsing asmInfo

 ## open questions